Stepney: Urban development

+At the turn of the 16th century Stepney was largely rural.
+The theologian and humanist philosopher Erasmus was a friend of John Colet, the vicar of St Dunstans's church, who was a great influence on him.
+Ahead of a stay with Colet, Erasmus wrote of Stepney "I come to drink your fresh air, to drink yet deeper of your rural peace".
+About the same time Sir Thomas More wrote "wheresoever you look, the earth yieldeth you a pleasant prospect."

-As with most of the East End of London, the contracted area now known as Stepney was sparsely populated until the 19th century, with a population focussed on scattered farms and small hamlets.
-The urbanisation of the area was driven by the maritime trades along the river, as well as ribbon development along the Mile End Road.
+Much of the subsequent urbanisation of the area was driven by the maritime trades along the river, as well as ribbon development along the Mile End Road.
 Other factors included the development of London's docks and railways, combined with slum clearance, which pushed the displaced poor and various immigrants looking for work into cheap housing being built in the area.

 The Trinity Green Almshouses were built in 1695 to provide housing for retired sailors.
 They are the oldest almshouses in Central London.

 Malplaquet House is named after the Battle of Malplaquet, one of the main battles of the War of the Spanish Succession, which took place in France in 1709.
 However, it is not known whether this naming came from the Jewish widow of the London merchant, who made his living selling war salvage, or from a later resident, the military surgeon Edward Lee.
 It was home to a variety of small businesses including a bookmaker and a printer, before being occupied in 1910 by the Union of Stepney Ratepayers.

 The Leonard Montefiore memorial fountain on Stepney Green is named for a young writer and philanthropist, Leonard Montefiore, who at the time of his death in 1879 was known for his philanthropic work in the East End of London.
 Montefiore attended Balliol College, Oxford, where his posthumous memoir reports that he was a devotee of John Ruskin.
 Whilst at Balliol he became a friend of Oscar Wilde, who after Montefiore's death allegedly proposed to his sister Charlotte.
 He was also influenced by Arnold Toynbee and Benjamin Jowett.
 Montefiore was chief assistant to Samuel Barnett in his work regarding the extension of Oxford University to London, and was secretary of the Tower Hamlets branch of the Society for the Extension of University Teaching.
 The Jewish Encyclopedia says "Montefiore was associated with many philanthropic movements, especially with the movement for women's emancipation."
 Montefiore died at Newport, Rhode Island, aged 27.
 According to the Women's rights activist Emily Faithfull in her book "Three Visits to America" published in 1884 Montefiore died "While he was visiting the United States, in order to see for himself what could be learned from the political and social condition of the people, must ever be deplored.
 The world can ill afford to lose men of such deep thought and energetic action."
 The memorial fountain has the following poem engraved on its side: